Long-time Asymptotics for Nonlinear Growth-fragmentation Equations

-This Corollary allows in Section~\ref{sec:Floquet} to compare the Perron and Floquet eigenvalues not only for $\nu=1$ but also for $\nu=0,\ \gamma=1.$ We do not have in this case a particular solution to the growth-fragmentation equation as in Corollary~\ref{co:nu1}, but a particular solution of the reduced ODE system~\eqref{eq:ODEclosed}.
+This Corollary will allow us, in Section~\ref{sec:Floquet}, to compare the Perron and Floquet eigenvalues not only for $\nu=1$ but also for $\nu=0,\ \gamma=1.$ In this case we do not have a particular solution to the growth-fragmentation equation as in Corollary~\ref{co:nu1}, but a particular solution of the reduced ODE system~\eqref{eq:ODEclosed}.

 \begin{proof} For $\kappa$ symmetric, we have already seen that $c_0=n_0=2.$ Together with Assumption~\eqref{as:b} which gives $c_1=1,$ we conclude that $(M_0,M_1)$ is solution to Equation~\eqref{eq:ODEclosed}.